ByLife/Python-Discord-Bot-Data-Structure/README.md

 ## Introduction

 This is a simple project of a discord bot that have some commands to help you in your server.
+To know all the commands, type !help when the bot is online

 ## Installation